shikleev/Fragula/README.md

 # Fragula
 A simple and customizable Android fragments navigator with support "swipe to dismiss" gestures and saving a stack of fragments when changing the screen orientation

 !!!
 Fragula is no longer supported.
-Try [Branch](https://github.com/massivemadness/Fragula) by @massivemadness
+Try [Fragula 2](https://github.com/massivemadness/Fragula) by @massivemadness

 ### Requirements
 * A project configured with the AndroidX